Getting Into Character

 I’m walking east on 63rd street, watching the neighborhood deteriorate around me like a time lapse of the Armageddon.
 Folks on the street, sidewalks and porches stare at me.
 Some shout behavioral instructions that are suggestive of self love or impending violence.
 I finally reach my destination.

 Southerby’s Law Office is a piecemeal brick and cinder block box with a few passing attempts at architectural flourish that do little to distinguish it from, say, an Afghan prison.
 It stands alone on an empty block, a bare dirt parking lot to it’s left and long unkempt shaggy green grass to the right.
 The second floor has a large picture window cutout that’s been sealed up with four narrow mismatched windows.
 The first floor has two doors that appear to be competing for the title of ‘last door you’d ever want to step though’.
 I smile to myself because I know it doesn’t matter which door you choose.
-They both lead to the same stripped out, bare beams, square room that serves as the law office of Alex K. Logan.
+They both lead to the same stripped out, bare beams, square room that serves as the law office of Adam Pilsen.

-Alex is a private lawyer that provides legal services at little to no cost for the disenfranchised poor of the city.
+Adam is a private lawyer that provides legal services at little to no cost for the disenfranchised poor of the city.
 He named his practice Southerby’s to make it sound more elite in court.
 He’s good, very good in fact, and he wins a lot.
 Partly because he knows the law cold and knows how to work the system, but mostly because he has a reputation.
 A reputation for helping innocent people.

-The stories say that when Alex shows up for a meeting with the D.A., the D.A. rethinks the charges.
+The stories say that when Adam shows up for a meeting with the D.A., the D.A. rethinks the charges.
 More often than not charges are dropped or drastically reduced before any of his cases make it in front of a jury.

 I cross the street and approach the building.
 There are three tough guys in their late teens or early twenties loitering outside.
 They see me walking over and take notice.
 The oldest one stands up and meets me at the curb.